leeke98/Alert-System-Using-W5100s-EVB-Pico-SNS/README.md

 Select Auto-generate option
 ![image](https://user-images.githubusercontent.com/87741718/188810363-d48d338d-cbb7-4175-a719-4cc988263054.png)

 Create and connect policies for using IoT Core.
-The policy details are as follows.
+The policy details are as follows. </br>
+If you done [Attach policies to certificate] step, you can create thing.
+And you must save certificate files.
 ```JSON
 {
     "Version": "2012-10-17",